 Chihuahuas are tiny dogs and hence require sensible feeding.
 An excessively rich diet with regular sugary snacks can easily make them fat, whereas insufficient nutrition can cause them to develop deficiencies.

 Obesity leads to a host of diseases.
 Besides sensible feeding habits, a Chihuahua needs to stay active and get their recommended daily exercise in order to have a long and healthy life.

 Cross and selective breeding with the right dog species can alter a Chihuahua’s lifespan.
 Toy breeds are the most delicate, while Chihuahua-terrier mixes live the longest.

 On average, female Chihuahuas live a couple of years longer than male Chihuahuas.
 Scientists have varying opinions on why that is so, but the exact cause is unknown.

 Chihuahuas who live happily will live longer.
 Love and care greatly impact a Chihuahua’s lifespan, and depressed or neglected Chihuahuas perish much earlier.

 Unvaccinated Chihuahuas are at the mercy of their natural immune system, which isn’t usually strong enough to ward off some nasty viruses.
 As the Chihuahua dogs ages, their immune response also weakens, making them an easy target for viruses.

 The long years take their toll on a Chihuahua’s teeth.
 As the Chihuahua loses its teeth, his or her diet is also affected.
 Tooth pain is also very irritating, and the stress may shorten the Chihuahua’s lifespan.

-8. Sexual health
+8. Cardiac health